Rafidah Aziz: Political career

 Rafidah was the head of United Malays National Organisation's Woman Wing (Wanita UMNO in Malay) from 1999 to 2009, before losing out in the 2009 UMNO General Assembly election to Shahrizat Abdul Jalil after seeking re-election for another term.
 She is holding the title of the longest serving woman MP in Malaysia from 1978 to 2013 for 35 years.

 In 2006, Rafidah was accused of corruption related to the issuance of Approved Permits (AP) for importing foreign vehicles by former Prime Minister Mahathir Mohamad in his series of criticisms against the Government of Malaysia.
 Mahathir had also criticised then Prime Minister Abdullah Ahmad Badawi's handling of the Approved Permits (AP) issue, expressing his surprise that Rafidah was still retained as a Cabinet member although two people on the list of persons issued with highest number of APs were linked to her.

 In March 2008, following the general election held in that month, Rafidah was dropped from cabinet, despite winning her parliamentary seat when other ministers had lost theirs.
 After thirty-two years in government service, and twenty years as a minister, she described herself as being "blessed and content."
 When asked if she was saddened, she said that she wished Prime Minister Abdullah Ahmad Badawi had told her earlier on not to contest the election.

 In 2018, she was fired from UMNO ahead of the 2018 general election which saw the failure of the party and BN to maintain the power as a ruling government for the first time in history.

 Post political career

-Rafidah currently serves as the Non-Executive Independent Chairman and Director of AirAsia X since March 3, 2011.
+Rafidah was the Non-Executive Independent Chairman and Director of AirAsia X since March 3, 2011, until her resignation on March 9, 2026.
 She was also the Chairman of Supermax Corporation Berhad from June 16, 2015 until her resignation on April 16, 2018.

 On 5 May 2018, UMNO had announced it had fired three party veterans including Rafidah with Daim Zainuddin and Rais Yatim for supporting the opposition, Pakatan Harapan then.
 However she claimed she had ceased being a member of UMNO since almost a decade ago.

 Rafidah was appointed one of the members Economic Action Council (EAC) by the new PH government on 11 February 2019.